nazarena254/ContactPhonebook/README.md

 ----

 ## Technologies used
-* python
+* Python
 * Markdown

+## Behaviour Driven Development
+* Given the user Follows the Procedure in the terminal after running the file.
+* When he/she enters cc, He/she will create a new contact
+* Then he/she can enter dc to diplay contact, sc to search contact or ex to exit

-## installed items
+## Installed packages
-Install python extension in IDLE(VScode) to run python modules easily Run `sudo apt-get update`,`sudo apt-get install python3.6` in terminal to install python.
+* Install python extension in IDLE(VScode) to run python modules easily
+* Run `sudo apt-get update`,`sudo apt-get install python3.6` in terminal to install python.
-Run `python3.9 -m pip install pyperclip` in terminal to install pyperclip module, python version varies.
+* Run `python3.9 -m pip install pyperclip` in terminal to install pyperclip module, python version varies.
-Ctrl+v or paste, to pasteritems to our clipboard.
+* Ctrl+v or paste, to pasteritems to our clipboard.

 ## Installation / Setup instruction